The following is the Gildredge House Admissions Policy for 2022-23.

 For applicants that share an address point, the tie-breaker process (see above) will be used.

 The School Year – The school year at Gildredge House is divided into three Terms: Autumn, Spring and Summer.
 Therefore, each full Term runs from September to December, January to March/April (depending on when Easter falls) and April to July.
-Should a place become available within a half term holiday then the most recent term’s Waiting List will be referred to and the space offered to the applicant who ranks highest on that list.
+Should a place become available within a half term holiday, the most recent term’s Waiting List will be referred to and the space offered to the applicant who ranks highest on that list.

 Gildredge House processes new applications during the course of the year.
 For further information and guidance, please contact the school direct.